After spending too many summers as a child in various British seaside towns, I had grown somewhat allergic to them.

 Visit Turner Contemporary Museum

 The Antony Gormley statue is situated very close to the Turner Contemporary Museum.
-The modern architectural features of the museum look especially striking against the beach view, and after hearing great things about it we were really looking forward to visiting.
-But in true annoying fashion, we discovered the museum is closed on Mondays – the day we happened to be there.
-I guess it’s always good to have a reason to return…
+The museum’s modern architect looks striking against the beach, and after hearing great things about it we were really looking forward to visiting.

 Enter the Shell Grotto